-On May 29th, the 2014 Democracy Award will honor two imprisoned Chinese human rights activists, Liu Xiaobo and Xu Zhiyong:
+On May 29, the 2014 Democracy Award honored two imprisoned Chinese human rights activists, Liu Xiaobo and Xu Zhiyong:

 On June 4, 1989, the world watched as Chinese tanks rolled into Tiananmen Square, bringing a violent end to the peaceful, student-led democracy movement and killing hundreds, maybe thousands, of citizens who sought political reform.
 Despite this brutal crackdown, and 25 years of harsh repression since, brave Chinese voices continue to call for democracy and human rights.
 The National Endowment for Democracy is proud to honor two of these voices – Liu Xiaobo and Xu Zhiyong – both locked in Chinese prisons because the regime views the power of their ideas as an existential challenge.
 We also honor today a tireless defender of human rights in China and around the world, the Hon.
 Frank Wolf :: MORE